 Build SAP Libraries: Click Build to generate the QALoad SAP libraries based on your version of SAP.
 If you receive linking errors while validating or compiling, you should click this button.

-SAP Command Reference
+SAP Command Reference (Versions 6.x)

 QALoad provides descriptions and examples of the various commands available for an SAP script.
-For details, refer to SAP Language Reference Commands.
+For details, refer to SAP 6.x Language Reference Commands.

 Viewing the SAP Control Log